How can I help you?

 </FileManagerAjaxSettings>

-• In your project, the wwwroot directory is where static files are served from.
-It is typically found at the root level of your server project.
+wwwrootdirectory is where static files are served from.
+It is typically found at the root level of your server project. - Inside the

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+wwwrootdirectory, create a new folder namedFiles.
+This will be used to store static files like images, documents, or other resources that you want to serve directly. - Press Ctrl+F5 (Windows) or ⌘+F5 (macOS) to launch the application.
 This will render the Syncfusion® Blazor File Manager component in your default web browser.

 NOTE